 1. Sun and Moon Tattoo

 A sun and moon tattoo is rich in symbolism and represents the balance between two different things.
 These could include life and death, good and bad omens, or masculine and feminine energies.
 Not only does this piece make a powerful statement about the wearer, but it is also visually impressive.
-There are many variations of this design, and you can choose to combine the two images or let them stand alone.
-One thing is sure whatever you opt for, your ink will be meaningful and beautiful.
+This design has many variations, and you can combine the two images or let them stand alone.
+One thing is sure whatever you opt for; your ink will be meaningful and beautiful.

 2. Sun and Moon Yin Yang Tattoo

 The yin and yang symbol comes from ancient Chinese philosophy and focuses on the unity of two different concepts.
 In this case, the sun and moon tattoo work well together because although they are two opposing forces, they must achieve balance.
-In a tattoo like this, the sun signifies rebirth and new beginnings, while the moon represents the past.
+The sun signifies rebirth and new beginnings in a tattoo like this, while the moon represents the past.
 A woman who wants to focus on the future will be drawn to this meaningful tattoo design.

 3. Small Tiny Sun Tattoo

 Large, detailed ink can make a statement, and they are certainly eye-catching, but little pieces are appealing, too.
 A small sun tattoo is just as meaningful, and the best part about this design is that you are not limited to placement options.
 Tiny body art also tends to be more discreet, allowing you to cover it up if you wish.
-If you are getting your first tattoo, or want something delicate and feminine, then this is the option for you.
+If you are getting your first tattoo, or want something delicate and feminine, then this is your option.

 4. Simple Sun Tattoo